jacksarick/Moonbase/README.md

 # Moonbase
 Honestly, I'm not quite sure yet.
-Something about management...
+It has something to do about managing the UCC Student Server Space, but that's a little hazy.
+Mostly, I'm learning fullstack development, and picking up a new language.